valanm22/documentation/learn/getting_started/filtering_and_sorting.md

   }
 ```

-You will see all meteors weighing less than 200g sorted by increasing mass.
+You will see all meteorites weighing less than 200g sorted by increasing mass.
 To sort them in the opposite direction, you would use `mass:desc`.

 Sorting is intended to be combined with search queries to refine your results.